It is through the cracks in our humanity that the light within often shines brightest

 Several years later, still not affiliated with any Christian organization, The Lord caused me to learn of an absolutely wonderful radio and counseling ministry called Loving Grace Ministries.
 They are still around today and now even have a Webster from which both live and recorded broadcasts may be heard.
 Their URL is http://www.lovinggrace.org.
 The founder's name was Wayne Monbelau, and to this day I am grateful for His work.
 Here was a man who's ministry was centered in encouragement, and whose core experience with God reflected the same ongoing grace that the Lord had ministered to me.
 I have to confess that I listened to at least 80-90% of the broadcasts and taped teachings from this ministry for the better part of a 10 year period from the mid 80s' to the mid 90's, and any similarity you see in some of the works available on the Through the Cracks Ministries" site and the teachings of Loving Grace Ministries are Not coincidental.

 This was not the only outside influence the Lord brought to my attention.
 A transfer at my Job I didn't ask for brought me into the company of two believers involved with what was then called the "faith" movement.
-Their Church, led by a Pastor named David Demola (then and still called "Faith Fellowship") was based on many of the Pentecostal/ Charasmaic beliefs, especially in God's moving in peoples lives today as He did in biblical times.
-This included miracles of healing, prophesy, the infilling of the Holy Spirit, and the authority of the believer.
-At the same time, they had become "non-denominational" in their self description, and had left most of the religious baggage of their root Pentecostalism behind.
+Their Church, named "Faith Fellowship", was led by a now deceased Pastor named David Demola.
+The church was based on many of the Pentecostal / Charismatic beliefs, such as miracles and physical healing.
+But at the same time they were "non-denominational", having left most of the religious baggage of their root Pentecostalism behind.
 Any group involving human beings will be less than perfect, but the fact was that they had indeed created an environment where you really could come and be yourself, without most of the maladies that I've described concerning religion.
 My wife and I both were able to share quite a bit of our personal experiences with that Pastor, and we were always made to feel welcome.
-No wonder that little church has now grown to a congregation of thousands.
+No wonder that little church ultimately grew to a congregation of thousands.
 Had I not moved several times since then, I've no doubt I'd still be involved with that ministry.

 Still some cracks to fall through

-Despite the ground broken in leaving much of religion behind, many people still fall through the cracks in these Charismatic, or simply "non-denominationa" churches.
+Despite the ground broken in leaving much of religion behind, many people still fall through the cracks in these Charismatic, or simply "non-denominational" churches.
 As I've indicated early on my home page, they often fall into the trap of creating new religion while throwing out the old.
-People in these churches who do not receive miraculous healings, or do not show some specific manifestation of God's spirit that they have become used to, are often left between a rock and a hard place.
+People in these churches who do not receive miraculous healings, or do not show some specific manifestation of God's spirit that the congregation expects to see are left between a rock and a hard place.
 At best, people will continue to pray for them, but the prayer is often that they will become like them.
 At worst, the old judgment side of human nature rears it's ugly head, so that people who do not manifest the evidence of God's supernatural touch in exactly the same way are assumed to be at fault.
 Perhaps there is a secret sin, or maybe they are not really committed to God at all.
 You can see where this can become a major trapping if not quickly corrected my a leader that knows better.
-But too often that is not the case.
+But too often that is not the case, especially once a church becomes very large.
 So again the cracks widen and people fall through.

 Now I have to pause here to reemphasize an important point.
 Throughout this rambling story of mine, my own falling through the cracks in religious systems is certainly obvious, and one may get the idea that my purpose is to stand around and point out flaws in every Church.
 That is not my purpose at all.
-Rather, it is to testify of the continuing revelation of God's Love, comittment, grace, and forebearence with me, in hopes of ministering a clear message to others whose experience with religion has been less than joyous.
-That message very simply this: If the Lord has chosen to remain faithful and comitted to a fool like me, then anyone surely can also enjoy such a relationship with their creator, regardless of what they've heard to the contrary.
-In fact, the bible is full of examples of God purposly choosing what man rejects!
+Rather, it is to testify of the continuing revelation of God's Love, committment, grace, and forbearance with me, in hopes of ministering a clear message to others whose experience with religion has been less than joyous.
+That message very simply, is this: If the Lord has chosen to remain faithful and committed to a fool like me, then anyone surely can also enjoy such a relationship with their creator, regardless of what they've heard to the contrary.
+In fact, the bible is full of examples of God purposely choosing what man rejects!

 But God chose the foolish things of the world to shame the wise; God chose the weak things of the world to shame the strong; He Chose the lowly things of this world and the despised things -- and the things that are not -- to nullify the things that are, so that no one may boast before him